Development of the hospital-acquired complications (HACs) list

 - Clinicians will make use of reported data if they have confidence in the measures of safety and quality and have access to analytical reporting tools and data expertise.

-Refinement of the HACs list
+Finalisation of the HACs list